 Courteney Cox is one of the few women in Hollywood who have been completely open about the cosmetic procedures they've had done to their face.

-The 55-year-old star has admitted she had a tonne of work done, confessing even she thought she had gone too far at one point, looking completely unrecognisable.
+The 57-year-old star has admitted she had a tonne of work done, confessing even she thought she had gone too far at one point, looking completely unrecognisable.

 If you take a look at photos of the Friends star from back in the 90s, compared to now, it's easy to see she has undergone a whole range of different procedures.

-Courteney was once a massive fan of fillers, but says she has now had them all dissolved.
+Courteney was once a massive fan of fillers, but in 2017 she announced that she had them all dissolved.

 "I've had to learn to embrace movement and realise that fillers are not my friend," Courtney told New Beauty in 2017.

 "I've had all my fillers dissolved.
 I'm as natural as I can be.
 I feel better because I look like myself.
 I think that I now look more like the person I was.
 I hope I do."